commaai/eon-neos-builder/devices/eon/README.md

 either directly or using `pyenv` to override.
 Remove the `pyenv` entries from your PATH if necessary.

-# Important notes
-- If you want to increase the version number, that is in `build_env.sh`.
-- If the msm8996 kernel has changed, change the commit hash in `make_x_image.sh`.
-- If making changes to Android components, check `build_system.sh` for where to check out the `mindroid` branch of the Android build manifest.
-When finished with testing, update the commit hashes in `repeatable-build-mindroid`.

-# Normal build procedure
-1. If not already done, set some Git config parameters:
-   - `git config --global user.name "John Doe"`
-   - `git config --global user.email "john.doe@example.com`
-   - `git config --global color.ui true`
-2. Build everything.
-This will pull `/usr` from the latest shipped NEOS. `./build_all.sh`
-3. Build OTA images. `./prepare_ota.sh`

 # Build procedure with clean /usr
 This process requires an EON connected with [Comma Smays](https://comma.ai/shop/products/comma-smays-adapter)!
 1. Build all images with clean `/usr`: `CLEAN_USR=1 ./build_all.sh`